robinjuyal/saloncare/README.md

 When admin deactivates a user, `user.active = false`. `UserPrincipal.isEnabled()` returns `user.active`.
 Spring Security rejects login attempts for disabled accounts.
 Existing valid JWTs for deactivated users will fail on next request since `loadUserById` will return a disabled principal.

 ### Production Checklist
-- [ ] All secrets in environment variables, never in code or properties files *(as of v2.0, `application.properties` follows this — but the credentials committed before that fix should be treated as compromised and rotated; see [Version History](#version-history))*
+- [ ] **All secrets in environment variables, never in code or properties files — NOT DONE.** `application.properties` as currently tracked still has the real DB password, JWT signing secret, and Razorpay key ID/secret/webhook secret hardcoded in plaintext, in a *public* repo.
+The v2.0 entry in [Version History](#version-history) describes this as fixed — it wasn't actually applied to the committed file (or was reverted).
+Do not deploy until: (1) the file is edited to use `${DB_PASSWORD}` / `${JWT_SECRET}` / etc. with only fake local-dev fallbacks, and (2) all three credentials are rotated — the current values must be treated as already compromised, since they've been sitting in a public repo.
 - [ ] `.env` and `application-prod.properties` in `.gitignore`
 - [ ] JWT secret generated with `openssl rand -hex 32`
 - [ ] `spring.jpa.hibernate.ddl-auto=validate` (not update)